tBoccinfuso/checkjs/README.md

   * [Not Empty](#usage-not-empty)

 ## Installation
 Local: download the library and include in the `<head>` section of your website.
+[Link to library](https://tboccinfuso.github.io/checkjs-cdn/lib.js)

 With Node: `npm install checkjs`